rikku47/synth.js/README.md

 Like a real [synthesizer](https://en.wikipedia.org/wiki/Synthesizer)!

-The [envelope](https://en.wikipedia.org/wiki/Envelope_(music)) is just a controller for a signal, like a [gamepad](https://en.wikipedia.org/wiki/Gamepad), which control the signal it automatically.
+The [envelope](https://en.wikipedia.org/wiki/Envelope_(music)) is just a controller for a signal, like a [gamepad](https://en.wikipedia.org/wiki/Gamepad), which controls the signal it automatically.

 In other words, the envelope is like a timetable, at which time the signal goes up and down.
 And yes, that is the whole magic at this stage.